hdrahman/TheOffice/README.md

 # Virtual Office Platform for Hybrid Work Engagement

-Welcome to the **Virtual Office Platform**! 🏆 This application, developed for the DurHack hackathon, won Atom Bank's challenge for "Innovative Use of Media/Tech to Engage Colleagues in a Hybrid Working World."
+Welcome to the **Virtual Office Platform**! 🏆 This application, developed for the Zentra AI hackathon, won Dundermifflin's challenge for "Innovative Use of Media/Tech to Engage Colleagues in a Hybrid Working World."
 Our platform used  web technologies to allow seamless interaction and collaboration in a hybrid work environment.

 ## Table of Contents